Nicolo2277/LoRA-Fine-Tuning/README.md

 - **Novelty Score**: Quantifies generated story uniqueness relative to the training set.
 - **Perplexity & Average Cross-Entropy**: Standard language model loss metrics.

-For detailed methodology on training and results, see the project report: docs/report.pdf .
+For detailed methodology on training and results, see the [project report](docs/report.pdf).

 **Inference Colab Notebook**
 We provide a ready-to-run Colab notebook for generating stories with the fine-tuned LoRA adapter, including the weights for different LoRA ranks: